jacogr/atom-gulp-control/README.md

 Displays gulp tasks and allows execution with a single click.

 Tasks can be re-started, tracked and controlled from a central point.
-Open the control from tha package menu and you are good to go.
+Open the control from the package menu and you are good to go.

 NOTE: This has not been tested on Windows in this release, it is on the list of things to get to.
 Hang tight.
 The gulp & node combination is quite finicky about paths.